 - Visa application fee (€210 for a long stay and €70 for a short stay)

 There may be additional documents required by the consulate, depending on your country.

 Applying for a Residence Permit

 A work permit can be applied for from the regional employment agencies in Belgium.
-As an international student enrolled in a Belgian university and has a valid residence permit, you are permitted to work for up to 20 hours per week while school is in session.
+As an international student in a Belgian university with a valid residence permit, you can work for up to 20 hours per week while school is in session.
 It could be more during the holiday and you may not need the work permit.
 Ensure that working hours do not overlap with your studies as this might affect your scores.

 A written fixed-term contract needs to be got from your employer and it is called a ‘student employment contract’.

 To apply for a residential permit, you need to do that within 8 weeks of your arrival in Belgium.
 Reach out to the local municipal administration offices to register for a residence permit.
 With the residence permit, you can open a bank account, apply for a work permit and also purchase an insurance policy in Belgium.